zognin/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 Ingredient entered already exists in the system.
     * 2a1.
-BTBB informs user that ingredient already exist.
+BTBB informs Home Chef that ingredient already exist.

       Use case ends.

-* 2a.
+* 2b.
 BTBB detects an error in the entered data.
-    * 2a1.
-BTBB informs user why editing of ingredient failed.
+    * 2b1.
+BTBB informs Home Chef why editing of ingredient failed.

       Use case ends.